white-label-loyalty/wll-react-sdk/docs/platform-integration/index.md

 ## Custom Navigation

-The SDK provides a flexible navigation system that can be integrated with any routing solution (Next.js, React Router, etc.).
+The SDK provides a flexible navigation system that can be integrated with any routing solution (Next.js, React Router, React Navigation etc.).

 ```typescript
 type NavigationHandlers = {